Aleksey Mozgovoy

-He was assassinated in Donbas, with multiple theories about who was responsible.
-In 2020 he was found guilty posthumously by a separatist court of a murder-for-money of a family and crippling of a ten-year-old child.
+He was assassinated in Donbas, with multiple theories about who was responsible circulating initially, ultimately witness statements pointing at Russian forces.
+In 2020 he was found guilty posthumously by a separatist court of a murder-for-hire of a family and crippling of a ten-year-old child.

 Biography

-Mozgovoy was born in the village of Nizhnyaya Duvanka, Svatove Raion, Luhansk Oblast located in the eastern part of Ukraine.
+Mozgovoy was born in the village of Nyzhnia Duvanka, Svatove Raion, Luhansk Oblast located in the eastern part of Ukraine.
 Mozgovoy grew up in Svatove township where he participated in a local choir, the Svatove Cossacks.
 Just before the 2014 pro-Russian unrest in Ukraine, Mozgovoy was a guest worker employed as a cook in Saint Petersburg.

 In 2014, during conflict in eastern Ukraine, he became commander of the military formation "Prizrak" (Ghost).
 Unofficially, his armed group was known as the Antratsyt Cossacks.
 Mozgovoy was allied with Igor Girkin, the Donetsk People's Republic minister for defense.
 He was known for infighting with other Luhansk People's Republic (LPR) rebels.
 Mozgovoy had contact with the leader of the Liberal Democratic Party of Russia, Vladimir Zhirinovsky, and the leader of A Just Russia, Sergei Mironov.

 Prior to his death, Mozgovoy's Prizrak brigade had been having supply issues due to his refusal to join the formal LPR power structure.
 It had dwindled from 3,000 fighters to several hundred.
 Mozgovoy and two of his colleagues, Andrey Kozlov and Anna Samelyuk, decided to move into politics and, with the assistance of the Organization for Security and Co-operation in Europe (OSCE), sent an application to Kyiv to register the political party Narodnoye vozrozhdeniye (National Renewal).

 It was sent to Kyiv instead of to Lugansk as a proper legal process did not yet exist in the LPR for the registration of political parties.
 The application was received by Ukraine's Ministry of Justice on May 5, and accepted by May 8, thus becoming the first and only political party registered by Ukraine that originated in one of the breakaway rebel territories, and the only one that Ukraine would recognize legally according to the Minsk II peace agreement.

-On May 8 2015, there was an international anti-fascist forum in the city of Alchevsk in the LPR, which included around 100 attendees, including OSCE members.
+On May 8, 2015, there was an international anti-fascist forum in the city of Alchevsk in the LPR, which included around 100 attendees, including OSCE members.
 By the evening, the registration of the new party had become widely known among the attendees.
 The following day, the LPR authorities denied Mozgovoy permission to stage a May 9 Victory Day parade.